B. J. Green

 B. J. Green II (born July 3, 2003) is an American professional football defensive end for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the Arizona State Sun Devils and Colorado Buffaloes.

-Early life and high school
+Early life

 Green attended McEachern High School, before transferring to Prince Avenue Christian School in Bogart, Georgia, his senior year.
 He won a State Championship during the 2020 season.
 He joined the Arizona State Sun Devils as a preferred walk-on.

 College career

 Arizona State

 In his first collegiate game in week one of the 2021 season, Green tallied a sack in a win over Southern Utah.
 In the 2021 Las Vegas Bowl, he recorded two sacks in a loss versus Wisconsin.
 Green finished his freshman season playing in 12 games where he notched eight tackles with five being for a loss, and five sacks.
 After the season, Green was awarded a scholarship by the Sun Devils.
 Green finished the 2022 season notching 13 tackles with four and a half being for a loss, and two and a half sacks.
 During the 2023 season, Green tallied 39 tackles with 11.5 being for a loss, six sacks, and a forced fumble, earning second-team all-Pac-12 Conference honors.
 After the conclusion of the 2023 season, Green entered his name into the NCAA transfer portal.